RandomHashTags/destiny/Sources/Documentation.docc/Middleware.md

 Middleware can be used to edit http requests and responses.

-Destiny splits middleware into 2 different kinds of Middleware, Static and Dynamic, which have different performance and functionality characteristics when used.
+Destiny splits middleware into 2 different kinds of Middleware, Static and Dynamic, which have different performance and functionality characteristics when used, especially when provided in macros.

 ## Behavior

 ### Static

-"Static" middleware does all its editing to requests and responses at compile time for maximum performance and efficiency.
+"Static" middleware, when normally provided in a macro, does all its editing to requests and responses at compile time for maximum performance and efficiency.

 ### Dynamic